 Benefits of Regular Physical Activity

-- lower the risk of type 2 diabetes and some cancers
+- lowering the risk of type 2 diabetes and some cancers

-- have stronger bones, muscles and joints and lower the risk of developing osteoporosis
+- having stronger bones, muscles and joints.
+It also lowers the risk of developing osteoporosis

 Enhancing Mental Health